-Note: These are general recommendations and guidelines.
+These are general recommendations and guidelines.
 The condition of food should be measured on an individual, case-by-case basis.
-Please refer to the Utah Food Bank Safe Food Donation and Consumption Guidelines for more specific product information or call 801-978-2452.
+Please refer to Utah Food Bank's Complete Guide to Acceptable Donations for more specific product information or contact us at (801) 978-2452.